turuteam/keeweb/README.md

 Desktop apps are built with `grunt desktop`.
 This requires some magic and currently works only on CI, you can find more details in [the GitHub Actions workflow](.github/workflows/build.yaml).

-To run the desktop (electron) app without building an installer, build the app with `grunt` and start it this way:
+To run the desktop (electron) app in development mode, start it this way:
 ```bash
 npm run dev
 npm run electron